Date of Award:

 Using a comparative case study approach, this study explored the ways local structural conditions, collective action, food system policies, and the political context affect the development of local food systems.
 Findings suggested truly robust local food system development requires either collective action or public policies and are more likely to exist and be successful depending on the political climate and the balance of power between land use interests in the community.

 Porreca, Lori, "The Influence of Collective Action and Policy in the Development of Local Food Systems" (2010).
 All Graduate Theses and Dissertations.
-Paper 713.
+713.